 I hope you have gone through a lot of Microsoft documentation every day.
-Find out the article which is wrong, and you wanted to let Microsoft doc team know about this incorrect info.
+Find out the wrong article, and you wanted to let the Microsoft doc team know about this incorrect info.

 - Create a GitHub account if you don’t have one.
-Creation of GitHub account took me one 2 minutes for me.
+Creating a GitHub account took me one and 2 minutes for me.

-- Select the GitHub Free plan as part of signup process and Tailor your experience should be filled with a short intro about yourself.
+- Select the GitHub Free plan as part of the signup process, and Tailor your experience should be filled with a short intro about yourself.

-- Open the article you identified and click on EDIT button as I showed in the Video tutorial.
-You should open the article from the same browser where you already logged in from GitHub account.
+- Open the article you identified and click on the EDIT button, as I showed in the video tutorial.
+You should open the article from the same browser you already logged in from your GitHub account.

-- GitHub editor is the place where you are going to perform all the updates.
+- GitHub editor is the place where you will perform all the updates.